MateuszJugielewicz/2009scape.github.io-master/site/community/jagex_launcher_linux.md

 Jagex has continuously blundered their way through hosting Runescape, and the community has saved it each time.
 While we are disappointed in Jagex's decision, we understand how profit driven companies work.
-The 2009scape team is grateful for the community that provides Linux support natively to people who want to play Runescape.
+The MZscape team is grateful for the community that provides Linux support natively to people who want to play Runescape.
 In particular, we would like to give a shoutout to the following projects:

 - [OpenRSC](https://rsc.vet/) - 2001 & 2003 remake - Native Linux + Flatpak support